Genivia/RE-flex/doc/index.md

 takes a `FILE*` descriptor, `std::istream`, a string `std::string` or `const char*`, or a wide string `std::wstring` or `const wchar_t*`.

+@note The source of input specified to a lexer must remain readable while scanning.
+Do not pass temporary objects as input to the lexer constructor, such as temporary `std::string` and `char*` strings.
+The lexer reads the specified input while scanning the input with subsequent `lex()` (and `yylex()` etc.) calls.
+The input source is copied in chunks of bytes to an internal buffer, depending on the buffering mode.

 The following methods are available to specify an input source:

   RE/flex action      | Flex action              | Result